 In today’s cyber-world there is an ever-present risk of unauthorized access to all forms of data.
-Most at risk is financial and payment system data that can expose the personal identifying information (PII) or payment card details of customers and clients.
-Encryption is crucial for protecting PII and mitigating the risks that businesses which conduct payment transactions face every minute of every day.
+Most at risk is financial and payment system data that can expose the personally identifiable information (PII) or payment card details of customers and clients.
+Encryption is crucial for protecting PII and mitigating the risks that businesses, which conduct payment transactions, face every minute of every day.

-In this article we will talk about symmetric encryption in banking, its advantages and some challenges of managing the keys.
+This article talks about symmetric encryption in banking, its advantages and some challenges of managing the keys.

 What is Symmetric Encryption?

-Symmetric encryption is a type of encryption where only one key (a secret key) is used to both encrypt and decrypt electronic information.
+Symmetric encryption is a type of encryption where only one key (a secret key) is used to both encrypt and decrypt electronic data.
 The entities communicating via symmetric encryption must exchange the key so that it can be used in the decryption process.
-This encryption method differs from asymmetric encryption where a pair of keys, one public and one private, is used to encrypt and decrypt messages.
+This encryption method differs from asymmetric encryption where a pair of keys - one public and one private - is used to encrypt and decrypt messages.

-By using symmetric encryption algorithms, data is converted to a form that cannot be understood by anyone who does not possess the secret key to decrypt it.
-Once the intended recipient who possesses the key has the message, the algorithm reverses its action so that the message is returned to its original and understandable form.
+By using symmetric encryption algorithms, data is "scrambled" so that it can't be understood by anyone who does not possess the secret key to decrypt it.
+Once the intended recipient who possesses the key has the message, the algorithm reverses its action so that the message is returned to its original readable form.
 The secret key that the sender and recipient both use could be a specific password/code or it can be random string of letters or numbers that have been generated by a secure random number generator (RNG).
 For banking-grade encryption, the symmetric keys must be created using an RNG that is certified according to industry standards, such as FIPS 140-2.

 There are two types of symmetric encryption algorithms: